ucxinstructor/dsa_package/README.md

 A collection of classes and functions for use in UC Berkeley Extension's Comp Sci X404.1: Data Structures and Algorithms Class.

+This package is designed as an educational tool for students to learn and experiment with data structures and algorithms.
+It is written in Python with an emphasis on readability and clarity, rather than performance or optimization.
+Not intended for production use.

 [API Documentation](https://ucxinstructor.github.io/dsa_package/src/html/dsa/)